imperador/chromefy/README.md

 sudo   /usr/sbin/chromeos-install  --dst  /dev/sda  --skip_postinstall
 ```

 When the process finish, turn off your computer, remove your usb stick and turn it on again.
-It will boot into your newly Chrome OS device.
+It will boot into your Chrome OS device.
 Congratulations!

 ### Option 2: Automated Script - Applying Chrome to Chromium: